 Double: A room that accommodates 2 students.
 This is our most common room type.

 Double-Suite: A room that accommodates 2 students and shares an adjoining bathroom with another room.
 Most rooms in Coronado and Pima are double-suites, with a few in Colonia de la Paz, Posada San Pedro, Pueblo de la Cienega and Villa del Puente.

 Double-Adjoined: A room that accommodates 2 students and shares a small, adjoining common space with another room.
 Only available in Cochise.

 Single: A room that accommodates 1 student.
 Single rooms are typically much smaller than a double room and there are very few of them.
 Available in Árbol de la Vida, Coconino, Colonia de la Paz, Gila, Maricopa, Navajo-Pinal, Posada San Pedro, Pueblo de la Cienega, Villa del Puente and Yuma.

 Single-Suite: A room that accommodates 1 student and shares a small, adjoining bathroom with another room.
 These rooms are typically much smaller than a double room and they are available in only two residence halls, Babcock and Pima.

-Most of our halls have community-style bathrooms but we also have halls with suite-style bathrooms, some have sinks in their room and one has in-room bathrooms (private).
-We also have some all-gender bathrooms in select halls.
+Most of our dorms have community-style bathrooms, but we also have dorms with suite-style bathrooms, some have sinks in their room and one has in-room bathrooms (private).
+We also have some all-gender bathrooms in select buildings.

-Start out with something in common with your hall mates.
-Theme communities share similar personal or academic interests and goals, living on a specific floor or wing in a hall.
-We have a variety of communities including partnerships with the business and engineering colleges to outdoor adventures and health professions.
+Start out with something in common.
+Theme communities share similar personal or academic interests and goals, living on a specific floor or wing in a dorm.
+We have a variety of communities, including partnerships with the business and engineering colleges to outdoor adventures and health professions.